 - Trophic interactions and movement ecology of marine and anadromous fishes

 - Ecological responses of marine communities to multi-scale environmental drivers

-- Integrating local and traditional ecological knowledge with fisheries science
+- Bridging local and traditional ecological knowledge with fisheries science

 - Fishery resource users’ perceptions of and responses to environmental and regulatory change